 Companies and industrial parks often have large outside premises that present an opportunity to gain new land for Nature-based Solutions by de-sealing, renaturation and the creation of near-natural biotopes.
-The grey infrastructure of businesses, such as roofs, car parks and facades, offer further major potential for green spaces to support Nature-based Climate Action.
+The grey infrastructure of businesses, such as roofs, car parks and facades, offer further major potential for green spaces to support nature-based climate action.

-By extending the KfW environment programme, we will create incentives for companies to implement NbS.
+By extending the KfW Environmental Protection Programme, we will create incentives for companies to implement NbS.
 The aim is to encourage and support investments in the conservation, renaturation and restoration of natural and near-natural ecosystems.
 Funding will also promote measures to de-seal and renature soils and for natural, decentralised precipitation management.